meetofleaf/ML-Journal-ep2_Multiple_Linear_Regression/multiple_linear_regression_explanation.md

 ![Banner](.media/banner.png)
 # What is Multiple Linear Regression?
 Today we're venturing into the world of multiple linear regression, a powerful tool for uncovering relationships between several independent variables and one dependent variable.
-In this case, we're aiming to predict a company's Profit based on factors like R&D Spend, Administration, and Marketing Spend.
+Multiple linear regression extends simple linear regression to incorporate more than one independent variable.
+The extension enables the model to consider the collective influence of various factors on the dependent variable, offering a more comprehensive analysis that uncovers relationships between several independent variables and one dependent variable

+From a graphical stand-point, Simple Linear Regression attempts to fit a line (a 2-dimensional object), to data points defined by the independent variable and a dependent variable.
+Multiple Linear Regression attempts to fit a higher dimensional object (the “relationship”) to data points defined by multiple independent variables and a dependent variable.
+This higher dimensional object then helps predict the value of the dependent variable when provided with the independent variables.

+### Case in point

-You have data for 50 companies, including their spending on research and development (R&D), administration, and marketing, along with their profits.
+The data provided is that of 50 companies, including their spending on research and development (R&D), administration, and marketing, along with their profits.
 Multiple linear regression helps you find a model that best explains how these spending factors influence the profit.

+Ultimately, we aim to predict a company's Profit (one dependent variable), based on 5 given factors (multiple independent variables) like R&D Spend, Administration, Marketing Spend, and State.

 ## Key Players
 - **Dependent Variable (Y):** The variable you're trying to predict (Profit).